Timiaouine

 Timiaouine (also called Timiaouine, Timéiaouine, Timéiawine) (ﺗﻴﻤﻴﺎوﻳﻦ, Amazigh: ⵜⵉⵎⵢⴰⵡⵉⵏ) is a town and commune in Bordj Badji Mokhtar District, Bordj Baji Mokhtar Province, in southwest Algeria near the border with Mali.
 According to the 2008 census it has a population of 4,493, up from 4,206 in 1998, with an annual growth rate of 0.7%, the lowest rate in the province.

 History

-In 1904, France sent two columns to exploit the last major gap in the central Sahara, the Adrar des Ifoghas.
-One departs from Tamanrasset, to the north, under the command of General Laperrine, the other from Timbuktu, to the south, under the command of Lieutenant Théveniaud.
-They were found on the 1st of 1904 in the Timiau well.
+In 1904, France sent two columns of troops to take the last major gap in central Sahara, the Adrar des Ifoghas.
+One departed from Tamanrasset, to the north, under the command of General Laperrine, the other from Timbuktu, to the south, under the command of Lieutenant Théveniaud.
+The two groups met on April 16, 1904 at the Timiaouine well.

-Toponimia
+Toponym

 In Amazigh, Timiaouine means "the gaps".

 Geography

-Timiaouine is 582 meters north of Adrar des Ifoghas, a large massif in the Sahara Desert that extends further south to Kidal in Mali.
-The area immediately stands out for the large granitic rocks that are found to the west of the town, and further north.
+Timiaouine lies at an elevation of 582 m in the northern part of the Adrar des Ifoghas, a large massif in the Sahara Desert that extends further south to Kidal in Mali.
+The area is notable for large granite boulders that are found immediately to the west, and also further to the north, of the town.